Govt eases FDI norms for single brand retail, coal mining, digital media

 New Delhi, Aug 28: In order to boost a sluggish economy, the Centre on Wednesday notified 100% Foreign Direct Investment (FDI) in contract manufacturing under the automatic route.
 A 26 per cent FDI was also approved in digital media.

-Union Minister Piyush Goyal added that the Cabinet has relaxed rules for single-brand retail and expanded definition of 30 pc domestic sourcing.
+Union Minister Piyush Goyal said that the Cabinet has relaxed rules for single-brand retail and expanded definition of 30 pc domestic sourcing.
 Besides, the Cabinet approved online retailing under single-brand retail and relaxed rule of a mandatory brick-and-mortar store.

 "FDI regulations have been liberalised.
 FDI regime has been simplified.
 This will also boost employment for the youth.
 We see an opportunity to make India a manufacturing hub," Goel, said after a cabinet meeting.